matmaer/chezmoi-mousse/notes/main-sections.md

 Tooltips
   O show
   O don't show
-  ( option to disable as they will be quite verbose to quickly get going but should be self-explanatory)
+  ( option to disable as they will be quite verbose to quickly get going
+    but usage should be self-explanatory and tooltips can ruin the "pretty" experience )

 Editing
   O disable spawning editor and as such edit outside of the TUI's awareness